 The settlor-interested trust trap on section 260

 The second common failure point.
-A donor settles property into a discretionary trust as a CLT.
-The donor claims section 260 hold-over on the gain.
-The trust deed includes the donor's spouse among the discretionary beneficiaries.
+You settled property into a discretionary trust as a CLT and claimed section 260 hold-over on the gain, and the trust deed names your spouse among the discretionary beneficiaries.

 Sections 169B and 169C of TCGA 1992 disapply section 260 hold-over relief where the trust is settlor-interested.
 A trust is settlor-interested if the donor, the donor's spouse, or (in defined cases) the donor's minor children can benefit from the trust property.
 The exclusion catches the most common form of family-property trust: a discretionary settlement in which the donor's spouse is a named potential beneficiary, even where no distribution to the spouse has occurred or is intended.